Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to

-From the analysis of the obtained results, we observe that: for all $N$, HOS follow the scaling relation Eq.~(\ref{Eq:ScalingRelation2}) up to $k=2$ for all $N$, and for higher $k$, the difference increases with $k$.
-For HOSR, the scaling relation is followed up to slightly higher $k$ compared to spacings.
+From the analysis of the obtained results, we observe that: for all $N$, the HOS distributions follow the scaling relation as per Eq.~(\ref{Eq:ScalingRelation2}) up to $k=2$ and for higher $k$, the difference between the values of $\beta'$ increases with $k$.
+For HOSR distribution, the scaling relation is followed up to slightly higher $k$ compared to spacings.
 The maximum value of $k$ for which there is such agreement is different for different $N$.
-Here, for a given $k$ and increasing $N$, we don't observe any pattern in the obtained value of $\beta'$.
-Such as increasing or decreasing, or tending towards the predicted value according to the scaling relation.
-Rather, they seem to be fluctuating, i.e., sometimes increase, sometimes decrease, or sometimes close to the scaling relation.
-Also, we can see from Table~\ref{Table:IMtable} that the results of $N=18000$ are remarkably different from other $N$.
+Here, for a given $k$ and increasing $N$, we don't observe any monotonic pattern in the obtained value of $\beta'$.
+Such as increasing or decreasing from the results of $N=6000$, or tending towards the predicted value according to the scaling relation.
+Rather, they seem to be fluctuating.
+This observation is made based on the parameters taken by us.